-If you’re a self-publisher searching for a Print on Demand platform that helps your book get a wide reach, with no sales machine, then IngramSpark Print on Demand (POD) could be of interest.
+If you’re a self-publisher, searching for a Print on Demand platform that helps your book get a wide reach (e.g. to libraries in Australia), then IngramSpark Print on Demand (POD) could be of interest.

-IngramSpark is a self-publishing option offered by Lightning Source, a large scale book printing house.
+IngramSpark is a self-publishing option offered by Lightning Source, a massive book printer.
 They will make your titles available through Ingram Book Group, a leader in print and electronic wholesale distribution.
-They serve over 39,000 retailers, libraries, schools, ecommerce companies and other partners — including Amazon, Barnes and Noble, and book wholesalers.
+They serve over 39,000 retailers, libraries, schools, e-commerce companies and other partners — including Amazon, Wheelers, and book wholesalers.

-It’s easy to make a direct order through IngramSpark, once set up with your ABN.
-The printing (if not all colour) is done in Melbourne.
+It’s easy to make a direct order through IngramSpark, once set up with your ABN and ISBN.
+The printing for AU orders is done in Melbourne.

-If you want to print your book in colour, you may want to look at other traditional book printing options, since POD can be slower and more expensive (per copy) on some projects.
+If you want to print your book in colour, you may want to look at other traditional book printing options, since POD printing can be less sharp and more expensive (per copy) on some projects.

-IngramSpark / LSI do have reach to 39,000 retailers and libraries, but that does not mean instant orders and worldwide fame.
 Promotion is very important at every step.
-Also consider the benefits and drawbacks of retail bookstore distribution.
+For the serial publisher, also consider the benefits and drawbacks of retail bookstore distribution.
 (Distributor Listing).

-New agreements will go into effect on January 28, 2021.
-You must sign the new IngramSpark Global Print & Ebook Agreement prior to this date to continue printing and distributing your title(s) through IngramSpark.
+Ensure that your Global Print & Ebook Agreement is up-to-date to continue printing and distributing title(s) through IngramSpark.

-This new deal will allow IS to remit to authors 85% of the net revenue received by IngramSpark for every sale of your ebook(s), no matter the reseller.
+A 2021 deal allowed Ingram and LSI to remit to authors up to 85% of the net revenue received by IngramSpark for every sale of your ebook, no matter the reseller.
 (In other words, beating the 70% offered by Amazon!)

 Preparing Artwork for P.O.D.

-You might then realise that you will need to format your book interior in Adobe InDesign.
+You might then realise that you’ll need to format your book interior in Adobe InDesign.
 This is not an automatic process, i.e. every header, footer, image, caption, character and paragraph style needs to be set all again.
 That means MS Word –> InDesign typesetting without images might take 7-9 hours.
 Or with images/tables and chapter headers, from 10-30 hours.

 In the past I have experienced difficulty in uploading an eBook (.ePub) made with InDesign exporter.
 It just would not go through the system.
-So I advise ebook publishers to go direct to Kindle Direct (for a slightly better royalty) or your own preferred self-publishing service.
+So, I advise ebook publishers to get the ePub file made prior to uploading.

-IngramSpark also handle ebook conversion, at US 60 cents a page, standard (no complex layout is included).
-But why bother?
-You can order eBook conversions through Linda at Black Opal Editing for about $59 in AUD.
-Otherwise, with Ingram you must wait 20 days for files.
-Unless you want to spend 3-4 hours working your way through the autovetter errors?
+IngramSpark also handle ebook conversion, from US 60 cents a page, standard (no complex layout is included), but why bother?
+You can order eBook conversions through Linda at Black Opal Editing for about $60 AUD.
+Otherwise, with Ingram, you must wait 20 days for files or else spend 3-4 hours working your way through the autovetter errors…

 Tip: If your eBook includes images, make sure they are 72 dpi and appropriate size (not teeny, not 2000px huge).
 This differs from your print version, which will be ideally 300 dpi and grayscale or CMYK.

-IngramSpark currently gives authors an eBook royalty of 45%, though it does take LESS administrative time as you don’t need to go to TWO platforms to fill out all the details (eg. Kindle & Smashwords or Kindle & Direct2Digital) and do the account setup/upload/review and fix process.
+IngramSpark now gives authors an eBook royalty of 85% and it takes LESS administrative time as you don’t need to go to TWO platforms to fill out all the details (eg. Kindle & Smashwords).
+So just go get your ePub file done and upload and review the eBook before approving.